The Ordinary Quick Starter Guide

-You’ll find lots of different Deciem Regimens here plus 100s of personalized regimens the group members have been sent by Deciem.
+You’ll find lots of different The Ordinary & NIOD Regimens here plus many personalized regimens the group members have been sent by The Ordinary.
 Browsing through these will give you a good idea about which products to use together and how many to use in one regimen.
-Deciem does not recommend more than 3 serums in one routine.
+The Ordinary does not recommend more than 3 serums in one routine.

 How To Layer The Ordinary

-Read all about Layering The Ordinary here where you can see all The Ordinary products arranged by their different solutions; Water, Oil, Anhydrous, Suspension & Emulsion.
+Read all about Layering The Ordinary here, where you can see all The Ordinary products arranged by their different solutions; Water, Oil, Anhydrous, Suspension & Emulsion.
 The general rule is from the thinnest / clearest to the thickest / opaque.
-Make sure you read this page which is regularly updated.
+This is an important step so each product can penetrate the skin.

 The Ordinary Product Conflicts